 - Residential: Boosting independence and confidence, residential programmes involve immersion in a new environment, giving Gold award candidates a chance to take their skills a stage further.

-Pears Foundation has supported DofE with core funding and investment in specific projects, committing £2.3 million in over a decade of working together.
+Pears Foundation has supported DofE with core funding and investment in specific projects, committing £3.6 million in over fifteen years of working together.
 The Foundation also provided a grant for large-scale independent research into the results of the programme, carried out by the University of Northampton, which confirmed the wide-ranging impact of the charity and its positive effects on the lives of young people.